-Committee members work together with other ministry areas to evaluate and enhance our external and internal signs of welcome, build and sustain relationships within the church, and build relationships with the community, all while promoting and delivering our congregational mission of welcoming within and beyond Gloria Dei.
+Welcoming Community Committee members work with other ministry areas to evaluate and enhance our external and internal signs of welcome and build and sustain relationships within the church.
+They build relationships with the community, all while promoting and delivering our congregational mission of welcoming within and beyond Gloria Dei.

-Volunteers make certain the altar, choir, and baptismal font areas are clean and prepared for use in worship; dress the altar, the pulpit, and the lectern in paraments appropriate to the liturgical season; set up for communion and clean communion ware after services of Holy Communion; and launder communion linens, as needed.
+Altar Care Team volunteers make sure the altar, choir, and baptismal font areas are clean and prepared for use in worship; dress the altar, the pulpit, and the lectern in paraments appropriate to the liturgical season.
+They set up for communion and clean communion ware after services of Holy Communion and launder communion linens, as needed.

 Communion assistants distribute bread, wine, or grape juice at Holy Communion during worship at Gloria Dei.

-Volunteers read lessons from the Old and New Testament in worship at Sunday morning worship services and on other occasions.
+Lectors read lessons from the Old and New Testament in worship at Sunday morning worship services and other occasions.

-Members serve with a partner to pray confidentially for, and with, individuals who seek prayers for themselves, loved ones, or the world.
+Prayer Team members serve with a partner to pray confidentially for and with individuals who seek prayers for themselves, loved ones, or the world.
 The Prayer Team participates in the services on one Sunday each month, and team members are scheduled online.

-Volunteers assist with the logistics of worship services and provide guidance for acolytes.
+Sacristans assist with the logistics of worship services and guide acolytes.

-Committee members support the congregation’s worship life by attending committee meetings to coordinate worship services and seasonal observances.
-This includes overseeing recruitment, training and support of all worship assistants, including readers, communion assistant’s, ushers, altar guild, and acolytes.
+Worship Committee members support the congregation’s worship life by attending committee meetings to coordinate worship services and seasonal observances.
+This includes overseeing the recruitment, training, and support of all worship assistants, including lectors, communion assistants, ushers, altar care, and acolytes.